things to do in Melaka

 Head up over 160 meters above street level and see panoramic views of Melaka.
 If you dare, walk across the glass floor skywalk (just don’t look down!)

-Prices for the Shore Sky Tower start from 25 MYR per person (£4 approx) as at July 2023.
+Prices for the Shore Sky Tower are 25 MYR per person (£4 approx) Monday to Thursday and 35 MYR Friday to Sunday as at March 2024.

 Book your discounted Shore Sky Tower ticket via Klook >